What is Project Nagrik?

 Digital exclusion

-App-first systems shut out basic-phone and low-literacy users.
+App-first systems can disadvantage basic-phone users, shared-device households, and low-literacy applicants.

 Informal costs